 Go swimming.
 Many local swimming pools or leisure centres run school holiday fun session and intensive swimming courses, as well as regular swim sessions.

-Vist one of this summer's family friendly festivals for summer 2023.
 While the grow-ups listen to their favourite bands, the kids can try out anything from crafts and circus skills to giant inflatables, drama or watch child-friendly entrtainment including Dick & Dom, Mr Bloom and Justin Fletcher.

 Be a tourist in your own town.
 Visit your local monuments and museums.
 If you live near a big tourist town take a tour bus and see your hometown from a new perspective.

-Go Fly A Kite.
 Go to a local park or visit the Kite Society for a list of kite events.
 Remember kite safety - do not fly your kite too near to trees, phone masts or electricity pylons.

-Make a recycled collage.
+BOOK NOWMake a recycled collage.
 Use old magazines and junk mail to make a picture.
 The only other things that you need are glue and a bit of imagination.

-Make some big art.
-Create your own version of Peter Blake’s iconic cover to The Beatles Sgt Peppers Lonely Hearts Club Band which is celebrating it's 50th anniversary this year.
 Use photographs, colouring pictures and drawings of friends, family and your favourite cartoon characters.
 Stick them all on a huge piece of paper.

 Get messy with some papier mache.
 You could make a piñata or use a plate, bowl or dish to create the shape.
 (Remember to cover it with petroleum jelly first or your work of art won’t come off!).